nguyentruc0802/ELK-Azure-Kibana/README.md

 •	Update the /etc/ansible/hosts file to include [webservers] and their correlating IP addresses, along with [elk] and it’s IP address.
 •	Run the playbook, and navigate to http://ELKpublicIPaddress:5601/app/kibana to check that the installation worked as expected.

-_TODO: Answer the following questions to fill in the blanks:_
+Answer the following questions to fill in the blanks:

-_Which file is the playbook?
+- Which file is the playbook?
 Where do you copy it?

 •	Copy /etc/ansible/files/filebeat-config.yml to /etc/filebeat/filebeat.yml

-- _Which file do you update to make Ansible run the playbook on a specific machine?
+- Which file do you update to make Ansible run the playbook on a specific machine?
 How do I specify which machine to install the ELK server on versus which to install Filebeat on?_
 You update the filebeat-config.yml.
 You then update the host files with the IP addresses of the [webservers] and [elkservers].

-- _Which URL do you navigate to in order to check that the ELK server is running?
+- Which URL do you navigate to in order to check that the ELK server is running?

 •	http://[public_IP_ELK]:5601/app/kibana